A5 TenStep Process Model

 You identify risks and create a Risk Management Plan to manage the risks.
 You communicate the resulting Risk Management Plan to all interested stakeholders for feedback.
 This is an integration of managing risk and managing communication.
 Since all of this work takes time and effort, the activities are on the schedule and the integration occurs in this step.

-All project work should be reflected in the schedule and the budget.
+All project work should be reflected in the schedule.
 Therefore, this step is where the project is managed and controlled, and it is the place where all of the project life cycle and project management activities are planned, executed, tracked and integrated.

 The Higher Steps do Imply More Project Management Sophistication (A5.P3)

 The higher steps of the TenStep process do imply a higher level of project management sophistication.
 For instance, smaller projects do not necessarily need to manage risk (step 7.0) since a small project typically does not have enough risk to worry about.
-Likewise, the work required to manage quality (step 9.0) and manage a metrics process (step 10.0) normally means that you don’t do as much in those areas for small and medium-sized projects.
+Likewise, the work required to manage quality and a metrics process (step 9.0) and manage procurement (step 10.0) normally means that you don’t do as much in those areas for small and medium-sized projects.